-- Our Annual Report on Form 10-K for the year ended December 31, 2015, filed with the SEC on February 26, 2016; - · Our Current Reports on Form 8-K filed with the SEC on January 8, 2016 and February 8, 2016; and - The description of our common stock which is contained in our Registration Statement on Form 8-A (File No. 000-23186) filed with the SEC on January 7, 1994, together with the amendment thereto filed with the SEC on March 14, 1994, including any other amendment or reports filed for the purpose of updating such description.
+- · Our Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC on February 27, 2017 (including the sections of our proxy statement relating to our May 24, 2017 annual meeting of stockholders that are incorporated by reference therein); - · Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2017, June 30, 2017 and September 30, 2017; - · Our Current Reports on Form 8-K filed with the SEC on February 27, 2017, March 15, 2017, March 17, 2017, May 30, 2017, August 2, 2017 and September 15, 2017; and - The description of our common stock which is contained in our Registration Statement on Form 8-A (File No. 000-23186) filed with the SEC on January 7, 1994, together with the amendment thereto filed with the SEC on March 14, 1994, including any other amendment or reports filed for the purpose of updating such description.

-All documents filed by us pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act on or after the date of this Amendment No. 1 and prior to its effectiveness and on or after the date of this prospectus and prior to the termination of our offering of securities shall be deemed to be incorporated by reference herein and to be a part of this prospectus from the date of filing of such documents, excluding any information furnished under Item 2.02 or Item 7.01 of any Current Report on Form 8-K and exhibits filed on such form that are related to such items.
+All documents filed by us pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act on or after the date of the registration statement of which this prospectus forms a part and prior to the effectiveness of such registration statement and on or after the date of this prospectus and prior to the termination of our offering of securities shall be deemed to be incorporated by reference herein and to be a part of this prospectus from the date of filing of such documents, excluding any information furnished under Item 2.02 or Item 7.01 of any Current Report on Form 8-K and exhibits filed on such form that are related to such items.
 Any statement contained in a document incorporated by reference herein shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.